ethangraham2001/dms-notes/05-distributed-transactions.md

 The total number of messages will be $2n$ instead of $3n$, but we also require more rounds, which is $2n$ instead of $3$.

+#### Cooperative Termination

+The termination doesn't refer here to the termination of a node / processor.
+It refers to the successful termination of the 2PC protocol when failures occur in the system.

+Before that is covered, there are quite a few important considerations that we need to cover.

+A `COMMIT` decision is very fragile, and difficult to propagate through the system.
+Uncertainty happens in the system when all participants have voted `YES`, and then the coordinator node has failed - they are all pending on the coordinator's response, in limbo basically.
+They have already agreed to `COMMIT` the transaction, so they can't abort now.
+Gossping with other nodes doesn't help here.

+It is for this reason that the coordinator **must** log a commit record before sending out any messages.
+It must recall its decision after waking up from a failure.
+Once this is sent out, there's no going back.

+An `ABORT` decision, in contrast, is very robust.
+So long as one node has voted `NO`, we know for certain that the protocol will result in a termination.
+So even if the coordinator has failed, if one node has voted `NO`, we can safely terminate in an abortion of the transaction.

 ### 3PC protocol

 With the insight that 2PC may block if the coordinator fails after sending a